Does my entry have to be a romance?

-Does your contemporary romance contain a number of subplots and secondary characters?
+Does your romance contain a number of subplots and secondary characters?
 Even though it contains a central romance, does it also touch upon other themes?
-Then chances are it is going to be a longer book and more likely to fall into the single-title romance category when it is finished.
+Chances are it is going to be a longer book and more likely to fall into the single-title romance category when it is finished.
 If this describes your book, you should consider the Contemporary Long category.

 Why does the entry form ask me to specify subgenre(s) along with the category I’m entering?

-Particularly for the Wildcard category, this information will be used to inform the judges (both preliminary and final) of the type of entry she is about to read.
+Although they will not evaluate your entry specific to a subgenre, this information will be used to inform the judges (both preliminary and final) of the type of entry they are about to read.

-We encourage early submission of manuscripts to ensure space in the category of your choice.
+We encourage early submission of manuscripts to ensure your entry is included in this year’s contest.

-No. Our judges will stop at 3,000 words, based on the computer word count.
-Try to stop at a scene ending, a point of tension, a place with a natural lure, so the judge is left wanting MORE.
-If that means you give the contest less than 3,000 words, that will not hurt you.
+Try to stop at a scene ending, a point of tension, a place with a natural lure, so the judge is left wanting more.
+If that means you your entry contains less than 6,000 words, that will not hurt you.
 But ending in the middle of a sentence might.